amyasnikov/validity/README.md

 2. Define [TTP Template](https://ttp.readthedocs.io/en/latest/) to translate the config from vendor specific format into JSON.

-3. Write compliance test as a python expression, e.g.
+3. Write compliance test as a python expression, e.g.<br/>
 `device.config["ntp-servers"] == ["1.2.3.4", "5.6.7.8"]`

 4. Apply created test to specific devices and get the results per device (passed or failed).